NDViana/Barbell-Benders-Backend/README.md

 ### Register and Login

 1. **Register a new user**
    Use the `POST /api/auth/register` endpoint.
-Click "Try it out", enter a JSON like:
+Click "Try it out," enter a JSON like:

    ```json
    {